 I recommend black oil sunflower seeds.
-I would not buy bags of mixed birdseed that you can buy at the supermarket.
+I would not buy bags of mixed birdseed like are found at the supermarket.
 It's full of red millet, which most of the birds won't eat.
 In my opinion, it's a waste of money.

 Location, location, location

 Other specialty feeders can attracte varied clientele.
 I offer nyjer seed, which is tiny and rather expensive, in special hanging feeders.
-Goldfinches are all over that feeder all the time, and sometimes it also attracts pine siskins and common redpolls.
+Goldfinches are all over the 17-inch Spiral Feeder all the time, and sometimes it also attracts pine siskins and common redpolls.
 Bigger birds leave it alone.

 I also put peanuts in a hanging wire mesh feeder for my favorite, the Tufted Titmouse.
 Sometimes a Carolina Wren bops in for a peanut too.